tc39/proposal-async-context/README.md

 In the example above, `trackStart` and `trackEnd` don't share same lexical scope with actual code functions, and they are capable of reentrance thus capable of concurrent multi-tracking.

+Although `zone.attach` is a sync operation, it is not shared automatically and globally and doesn't have any side effects on other modules.

 # Prior Arts